European-Conference/euroconf.eu/content/info/index.md

 **Lunch** will be provided both days.
 Coffee and snacks will be provided during breaks.

+#### Marshall Plan Exhibition
+The Marshall Plan, started in 1948, was designed with several goals in mind: to relieve food shortages in Europe, to rebuild the European industry, to curb communism on the continent, and to bring unity to the continent.
+In 1950 a contest was announced to find a fitting image to strengthen (Western) European collaboration and shared identiy.
+Out of 10,000 designs, a jury selected the 25 posters you can see exhibited in the Winter Garden.
+These posters feature themes relating to diversity and unision, and to the challenges European countries faced together.
+Do they inspire as they did back then?
+See for yourself!

 #### Workshops
 Multiple workshops will be offered at the conference.
 Workshops are events in which attendees will be able to interact with a speaker in a smaller setting of 20-25 people.
 Given the limited space available, conference attendees must sign up for these workshops in advance.
 An email sent will be sent to all registrants on **February 7, 2024**, with a link to sign up for workshops.